 Field-hunting tip

-Look in dolomite rocks country — that is the host setting where edenharterite typically forms.
+Look in dolomite rocks country, the host setting where edenharterite typically forms.
 If you start seeing lengenbachite, smithite, realgar in float, you are in the right ground.
 Field specimens usually show a prismatic crystals habit, so train your eye for that shape before scanning the outcrop.